earthly/earthly/docs/01-basics/basics.md

 In addition, notice how even though the base is used as part of both `build` and `docker`, it is only executed once.
 This is because the system deduplicates execution, where possible.

-Furthermore, the fact that the `docker` target depends on the `build` target is visible within the command `COPY --artifact +build/go-example .`.
+Furthermore, the fact that the `docker` target depends on the `build` target is visible within the command `COPY +build/go-example .`.
 Through this command, the system knows that it also needs to build the target `+build`, in order to satisfy the dependency on the artifact.

 Finally, notice how the output of the build: the docker image `go-example:latest` and the file `build/go-example` is only written after the build is declared a success.
 This is due to another isolation principle of Earthly: a build either succeeds completely or it fails altogether.